How to Improve the Airport Experience

 How to Improve Customer Service in Airports

-Cleanliness is more or less self-evident consisting mainly of making sure bathrooms and other public areas are kept tidy and sanitary.
-Cleanliness and tidiness also overlap with processes as maintaining a clear, easy-to-navigate area for checking in, baggage drop and security checks are essential to keeping passenger foot traffic steady without causing congestion.
-This can include things like self-serve kiosks to reduce waiting time, addressing customer complaints and concerns with empathy, and assisting passengers in finding their way around the terminals and gates.
+Processes deal with maintaining a clear, easy-to-navigate area for checking in, baggage drop, and security checks are essential to keeping passenger foot traffic steady without causing congestion.
+This can include self-serve kiosks to:

 Airport commerce is where traditional customer service is most prevalent as restaurant and retail employees are still part of airport staff and should aim to achieve the same client-focused goal.